PP-R PIPE, PROTOTYPE FUSION MACHINE LEAVE NOTHING TO CHANCE AT SPECTACULAR NEW HOTEL AND CASINO

 OVERCOMING THE CHALLENGE OF TIGHT SPACES

 But Kirlin had another challenge to face — fusing large-diameter (24-in.) pipe with heavy fusion equipment that didn’t seem ideally designed for working in tight spaces.
-Kirlin discussed this with Ferguson, and Ferguson was able to offer a prototype butt fusion machine from McElroy, a longtime fusion machine manufacturer based in Tulsa, OK.
+Kirlin discussed this with the local Aquatherm distributor, and found that the distributor was able to offer a prototype butt fusion machine from McElroy, a longtime fusion machine manufacturer based in Tulsa, OK.
 The prototype was lightweight and designed specifically for work in close quarters.

 Once Kirlin tried the prototype machine, Norris said they didn’t look back.
 It was unobtrusive to work with, easy to handle on a scissor lift, and featured a lightweight, modular carriage.
 After successful field testing on this project and others, the prototype became the Acrobat™ 630 featuring a QuikFit™ carriage.
 It was launched in the summer of 2018.